Moddable-OpenSource/moddable/documentation/base/base.md

 	],
 ```

 The `microseconds` property is used in the same way as the `ticks` property.
+Like the `ticks` property, a single time source is used when there multiple concurrent virtual machines.
+The range of the `microseconds` property is a 64-bit floating point value.

 ```js
 const start = Time.microseconds;